xNifty/MasterOfThieves/README.md

 Currently
 ---------
+* Rewriting collision (most important!)
+* Attempting to redo some things that are implemented badly (were done to make things work quickly)
 * Writing pseudo-code for guards
-* Cleaning useless sections of the code
+* Cleaning useless sections of the code - kind of an "always in progress" thing, so always on the list
-* Attempting to redo some things that are implemented badly (were done to make things work quickly)

 Issues
 ------
 Known issues include:
-* N/A - need people to play and inform me
+* Game always registers playing as "jumping" - makes using animations hard (currently being worked on)

 More Information
 -----------------